Multiracial people: China

+The Uyghurs are often cited as an example of a population with mixed East Asian and West Eurasian ancestry.
+Genetic studies have found that modern Uyghurs derive substantial ancestry from both East Asian and West Eurasian populations, reflecting centuries of admixture along the Silk Road.
+Analyses of maternal and paternal lineages have suggested that this admixture may have been sex-biased, with East Asian ancestry being more common in maternal lineages and West Eurasian ancestry more common in paternal lineages.

 India

-Ancient India

 The people of the Indian subcontinent have a diverse genetic pool, being composed of South Asian hunter-gatherers, Neolithic Iranians, and Western Steppe Herders.
 This makes up the genome of modern-day Indians and varies from caste and region.

-Modern India

-Henry Louis Vivian Derozio, a radical thinker and educator, was of Indian and European background.

 Prior to colonization, the peoples of India had a long history of trade and other interaction with other peoples.
 More recently a Eurasian mix developed during the Colonial period, beginning with the French, Dutch, Portuguese and other European traders and merchants, including British.
 Such interaction continued during the British Rule in India, although it lessened as British families settled in the country.
 The estimated population of Anglo-Indians, the term for these Eurasians, is 600,000 worldwide, with the majority living in India and the UK.

 Article 366(2) of the Indian Constitution defines Anglo-Indian as: (2) an Anglo-Indian means a person whose father or any of whose other male progenitors in the male line is or was of European descent but who is domiciled within the territory of India and is or was born within such territory of parents habitually resident therein and not established there for temporary purposes only;

-Myanmar (Burma)
+Myanmar

 Myanmar (formerly Burma) was a British colony from 1826 until 1948.
 Other European nationals were active in the country before the British arrived.
 Intermarriage and relationships took place among such settlers and merchants with the local Burmese population, and subsequently between British colonists and the Burmese.
 The local Eurasian population is known as the Anglo-Burmese.
 This group dominated colonial society and through the early years of independence.
 After Burma gained independence in 1948, many Anglo-Burmese left the country; the diaspora resides primarily in Australia, New Zealand and the UK.
 An estimated 52,000 Anglo-Burmese live in Burma.